ethereum/remix-project/docs/unittesting_examples.md

 pragma solidity >=0.4.22 <0.7.0;
 import "remix_tests.sol"; // this import is automatically injected by Remix import "remix_accounts.sol";
-import "./Sender.sol";
+import "./sender.sol";

 // Inherit 'Sender' contract
 contract SenderTest is Sender {
-    address account0;
+    /// Define variables referring to different accounts address acc0;
-    address account1;
+    address acc1;
-    address account2;
+    address acc2;

     /// Initiate accounts variable
     function beforeAll() public {
-        account0 = TestsAccounts.getAccount(0);
+        acc0 = TestsAccounts.getAccount(0);
-        account1 = TestsAccounts.getAccount(1);
+        acc1 = TestsAccounts.getAccount(1);
-        account2 = TestsAccounts.getAccount(2);
+        acc2 = TestsAccounts.getAccount(2);
     }

     /// Test if initial owner is set correctly function testInitialOwner() public {
-        // account-0 is default account, so current owner should be account0 Assert.equal(getOwner(), account0, 'owner should be account-0');
+        // account at zero index (account-0) is default account, so current owner should be acc0 Assert.equal(getOwner(), acc0, 'owner should be acc0');
     }

+    /// Update owner first time
-    /// Update owner.
-This method will be called by account0 as there is not custom sender appointed function updateOwnerOnce() public {
+    /// This method will be called by default account(account-0) as there is no custom sender defined function updateOwnerOnce() public {
-        // check method call is as expected Assert.ok(msg.sender == account0, 'caller should default account i.e. account0');
+        // check method caller is as expected Assert.ok(msg.sender == acc0, 'caller should be default account i.e. acc0');
-        // update owner address to account1
+        // update owner address to acc1
-        updateOwner(account1);
+        updateOwner(acc1);
-        // check if owner is set to expected account Assert.equal(getOwner(), account1, 'owner should be updated to account1');
+        // check if owner is set to expected account Assert.equal(getOwner(), acc1, 'owner should be updated to acc1');
     }

     /// Update owner again by defining custom sender
-    /// #sender: account-1
+    /// #sender: account-1 (sender is account at index '1')
     function updateOwnerOnceAgain() public {
-        // check if caller is custom and is as expected Assert.ok(msg.sender == account1, 'caller should be custom account i.e. account1');
+        // check if caller is custom and is as expected Assert.ok(msg.sender == acc1, 'caller should be custom account i.e. acc1');
-        // update owner address to account2.
-This will be successful because account1 is current owner & caller both updateOwner(account2);
+        // update owner address to acc2.
+This will be successful because acc1 is current owner & caller both updateOwner(acc2);
-        // check if owner is set to expected account i.e. account2 Assert.equal(getOwner(), account2, 'owner should be updated to account2');
+        // check if owner is set to expected account i.e. account2 Assert.equal(getOwner(), acc2, 'owner should be updated to acc2');
     }
 }
 ```

 ### 3. Testing method execution

-With Solidity, one can verify the changes made by a method in storage by accessing those variables out of a contract.
-But while testing whether method execution was successful and if execution failed, what was the reason behind it, can also be an importnat case.
+With Solidity, one can directly verify the changes made by a method in storage by retrieving those variables from a contract.
+But testing for a successful method execution takes some strategy.
+Well that is not entirely true, when a test is successful - it is usually obvious why it passed.
+However, when a test fails, it is essential to understand why it failed.

-Solidity introduced `try-catch` statement in version 0.6.0 which helps a lot to solve this purpose.
-Previously, this could be achieved using low-level call to some extent.
-Here is the example to test such a scenario:
+To help in such cases, Solidity introduced the `try-catch` statement in version `0.6.0`.
+Previously, we had to use low-level calls to track down what was going on.

+Here is an example test file that use both **try-catch** blocks and **low level calls**:

 Contract/Program to be tested: `AttendanceRegister.sol`

 ```
 pragma solidity >=0.4.22 <0.7.0;
 contract AttendanceRegister {
     struct Student{
             string name;
             uint class;
         }

     event Added(string name, uint class, uint time);

     mapping(uint => Student) public register; // roll number => student details

     function add(uint rollNumber, string memory name, uint class) public returns (uint256){
         require(class > 0 && class <= 12, "Invalid class");
         require(register[rollNumber].class == 0, "Roll number not available");